Method + problem playbook

 Soil accumulates where airflow, water, or contact concentrates residue.

-Ranked for scuff marks on sealed wood.
+Ranked for scuff marks on baseboards.

 These products are selected based on what actually works for the problem, surface, and cleaning goal.